eli-scorpio/FlexAndBison/README.md

 # FlexAndBison
-Some example programs using flex and bison to help students learn flex and bison.
+Some example programs using flex and bison to help students learn the basics of flex and bison.